Esther Hernández-Medina

 Expertise

-As a big believer in collaborative research and action, she has been twice awarded the Humanities Studio Faculty Fellowship at Pomona.
+As a big believer in collaborative research and action, she has been twice awarded the Humanities Studio Faculty Fellowship at Â鶹´«Ã½.
 The first time, she was part of the group of senior students and faculty working on the theme of Movement during academic year 2021-2022.
-She will be a HS fellow once again with the group that will work on the theme of Joy for this upcoming academic year (2023-2024).
-Hernández-Medina has also been a recipient of the Inclusive Pedagogy Grant and the Open Education Faculty Fellowship awarded by Â鶹´«Ã½ and the Claremont Colleges respectively.
+She was a HS fellow once again with the group that worked on Joy for academic year 2023-2024.
+Hernández-Medina has also been a recipient of the Inclusive Pedagogy Grant, and the Open Education Faculty Fellowship awarded by Â鶹´«Ã½ and the Claremont Colleges Library respectively.

-As a feminist activist, she co-founded , along with Yildalina Tatem Brache in the Dominican Republic.
-Named after the most important contemporary feminist leader in the country and one of the most renowned ones in Latin America and the Caribbean, the Tertulia aims to provide a safe space for all women to debate and learn about historical and contemporary issues from a feminist perspective.
+As a feminist activist, she co-founded , along with Yildalina Tatem Brache in the Dominican Republic in May 2016.
+Named after the most important contemporary feminist leader in the country and one of the most renowned ones in Latin America and the Caribbean, la Tertulia aims to provide a safe space for women to debate and learn about historical and contemporary issues from a feminist perspective.
+She currently coordinates the group along with Rosa Matos, Angélica Rodríguez Bencosme, Rosalía Piña Vélez and Riamny Méndez.
+Additionally, Hernández-Medina is a long-time member of Foro Feminista Magaly Pineda, one of the most important feminist activist groups in the country also named after Pineda.

 Areas of Expertise